Debt Camel

 5. Stop buying stuff intending to return some of it

-This is fatal.
+But it can be lethal for your finances.
 All too often you will like three out of four purchases when you only wanted to buy one.
 And if you dither about trying to decide which to return, you may go past the date where you can get a refund.
 (Don’t ask me how I know…)

 If you feel you need the choice, then enlist the help of your partner or your daughter or a friend when the parcel arrives.
 Say you only want one and let them choose if you can’t!